 Enable the one-time password service.

 Click the toggle switch on top of the page.
-The switch turns green.
+The toggle switch turns green.

 Using the toggle switch of an entry you can disable it, for example in case a user has lost his hardware token.
 Using the appropriate icon, you can delete an entry, for example if a hardware token is broken.
 Be aware that in both cases, if the Auto-create OTP tokens for users option is enabled, users can still re-authenticate because they have access to the token secret.
 In the OTP Tokens list, a new entry will be displayed.